 Rogal was awarded a Fulbright-García Robles Scholar grant (2006–2007) and a Fulbright-Hays Faculty Research Abroad grant (2007) to conduct research in the Yucatán region of Mexico and teach in the Social Communication program at the Universidad Autónoma de Yucatán (www.uady.mx).
 During this time she led the development of the identity, information design projects, and comprehensive website for the department of immigration for INDEMAYA (Instituto para el Desarrollo de la Cultura Maya) for Yucatán state.
-It was through these projects that she began to focus on apply design for socio-economic development and began building relationships with people in rural communities in the Yucatán peninsula.
+It was through these projects that she met people living in marginalized communities and began to focus on ways to apply design for socio-economic development.
+She also expanded on earlier design research in Mexico by creating the Design for Development (D4D) initiative in which graphic design students and faculty work with artisans, farmers, and organizers in Maya communities to explore ways design processes and products, and designers, can foster local development projects.
+In 2008 she received the inaugural American Institute of Graphic Arts (AIGA) Design Research Grant to continue the D4D initiative and presented papers on aspects of this work at GLIDE ‘10: Global Interaction in Design (Rensselaer Polytechnic Institute)—where she was awarded best paper—and at MX09 Design Conference: Social Impact of Design (Universidad Iberoamericana, Mexico City).
+She contributed to the AIGA New Contexts/New Practices Social Economies thread (AIGA Design Education Conference October 2010) and to the ICOGRADA Design Education Manifesto Update, launched in October 2011, and her article “Identity and Representation: (Yucatec) Maya in the Visual Culture of Tourism” was published in the Latin American and Caribbean Ethnic Studies Journal.